DinoChiesa/ApiLoadGen/README.md

       "url" : "/foo/{key}/{href}"

+This works in any string: in the url, in a header, or in an arbitrary payload property.
 If you need a curly-brace enclosed thing in your string and don't want it to be expanded or interpreted at runtime, use double-curlies.
-This
+Therefore, this

      "/foo/bar/{{baz}}"